Esri/jsapi-resources/.github/scripts/README.md

   * `pageTotalBytes` - total number of bytes calculated using the http response object.
   * `sampleName` - name of the sample or bundle
   * `totalScriptTimeMS` - approximate internal runtime of the library script in milliseconds.
 Useful for comparing against the `elapsedRuntimeMS`.
 Should not be used as an indicator of application performance, it's most useful for troubleshooting differences between runtime and determining if the platform itself caused a slowdown.

+These performance indicators will vary depending on the device or virtual machine that runs the script.
+The calculations are dependant on many hardware and software factors including CPU load, memory usage and internet speed during the time window that the script is running.
+For example, the numbers you see using a GitHub action may be significantly different from when you run the scripts locally on your development machine.

 ### Running from GitHub Action